pjbruin/Dirichlet_modL/README.md

 The index i is defined by CRT as the unique element of (Z/mZ)* that is i' mod m' and j mod &#8467;^v.

+# Lifting characters

+Keep the same notations.
+Embedding F* into mu(l^d-1) allows us to lift X into a character (Z/mZ)* -> C*.

+If the label of X is l.d-m-i, then the index of the lift is m.i.

 # Dirichlet groups mod &#8467;
 In this repository we store raw data for the collection [Dirichlet_gp_modl] in the database [mod_l_eigenvalues] for the [LMFDB](https://github.com/LMFDB/lmfdb).